heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 When you read and write text data, you need to know the character encoding used to encode the text data.

-This is done using the `Reader` and `Writer` classes.
-The `Reader` class is an abstract class that is the superclass of all classes representing an input stream of characters.
-The `Writer` class is an abstract class that is the superclass of all classes representing an output stream of characters.
+This is done using the `Reader` and `Writer` classes:

+- The `Reader` class is an abstract class that is the superclass of all classes representing an input stream of characters (e.g. `FileReader`).
+- The `Writer` class is an abstract class that is the superclass of all classes representing an output stream of characters (e.g. `FileWriter`).

 Open the `TextReadFileExample.java` file in the `05-java-ios` directory to see how to read and write text data.